keithatxxdotnetwork/all-docs/docs/node/validator-staking/3-validator-status.md

 ---

 # 3. Check `chain.log`
-To proceed you need to ensure the `xxnetwork-chain` process is running propoerly on the Node computer.
+To proceed you need to ensure the `xxnetwork-chain` process is running properly on the Node computer.
 This can be done by inspecting `/opt/xxnetwork/log/chain.log` on the Node computer with the following command.
 ```bash
 fail -f /opt/xxnetwork/log/chain.log
 ```